ImgBotApp/InternetNL/home/pagetitle_en.md

-Is your Internet up to date?
-Test if it meets modern standards like IPv6, DNSSEC, HTTPS, DMARC, STARTTLS and DANE.
+Test for modern internet standards like IPv6, DNSSEC, HTTPS, DMARC, STARTTLS and DANE.